H2xDev/GodotVMF/readme.md

 - Extraction of materials and models from VPKs is not supported
 - Some of imported models may have wrong orientation
     - Use `Additional Rotation` property in the MDL import options
 - Avoid importing a big bunch of models/materials at once it may cause the engine crash or import freeze.
-There's some issues with threaded import in the engine.
+There's some issue with threaded import in the engine.

 ## Legality of use
-If you are going to use Hammer Editor for commercial purpose it's worth to asking Valve for permission to use their tool.
-There shouldn't be any problems if you are using this tool for non-commercial projects.
+If you would like to use the Source Engine SDK or other Valve Developer Tools for commercial use, please contact Valve at sourceengine@valvesoftware.com.
+There shouldn’t be any issues if you’re using it for non-commercial projects.

 ## Contribution
 If you have some ideas, suggestions regarding to quality or solutions of the problems above, feel free to contribute!